jrmerwin/Udacity_data_science_Proj_1/README.md

 ## Authors and Acknowledgements<a name="licensing"></a>

-Please credit to the original author for these data.
+Please credit the original author if you use the data.
 You can find the descriptive information at the Kaggle link available [here]( https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results).